gkapfham/dotfiles/README.md

 - `.config/zathura`: configuration for the `zathura ` PDF viewer
 - `.local/bin`: scripts for regular use through the terminal window and `rofi`

-Are you looking for some neat configurations to sharpen your own dotfiles?
+Are you looking for some neat configurations to improved your own dotfiles?
 If so, then I encourage you to review the `.vimrc`, `.zshrc`, and `.tmux.conf` files that I regularly improve.
 Interesting in learning how to configuration the i3 window manager?
 Then, you are invited to review the `.config/i3` and